 Chuck Stanford, Lama Emeritus Changchup Kunchok Dorje

-Lama Emeritus Stanford was the Buddhist member for Kansas City’s Interfaith Council for 20 years.
+Lama Emeritus Stanford had been the Buddhist member for Kansas City’s Interfaith Council for 20 years.
 In addition he had written a monthly column on Buddhism for the religion section of the Kansas City Star since 1995.
-He has also written and published a book on Buddhism designed to be used as a study guide by other Buddhist Centers.

-Lama Emeritus Stanford is very involved in prison outreach.
-He has Buddhist inmate groups at three area prisons he visits regularly.
-He worked as a part-time chaplain at Leavenworth USP Federal prison in 2004 and 2005 when it was a maximum-security prison.
-Currently he works as a part- time chaplain at the United States Disciplinary Barracks (U.S.D.B.) prison at Ft.
+Lama Emeritus Stanford was very involved in prison outreach.
+He had worked as a part-time chaplain at Leavenworth USP Federal prison in 2004 and 2005 when it was a maximum-security prison.
+He also had worked as a part- time chaplain at the United States Disciplinary Barracks (U.S.D.B.) prison at Ft.
 Leavenworth.
-In addition he serves as a volunteer Chaplain at Lansing Correctional Facility.
+In addition he served as a volunteer Chaplain at Lansing Correctional Facility.